 A Guide to Branded Video Content

-By now, it’s no surprise that video is a popular marketing tool for brands.
-The numbers are staggering.
-A whopping 91% of businesses use video content, and 96% of marketers who use video say that it's an important part of their strategy.
+The numbers behind video as a marketing tool are staggering.
+A whopping 91% of businesses use video content, and 96% of marketers who do say that it's an important part of their strategy.
 More than 2.7 billion people use YouTube each month, making it no secret that video is a powerful way to reach audiences.

-So yes, video is popular.
-But, just because brands use it and people watch it, doesn’t make all video effective.
-Video for the sake of video won’t cut it, which is why the savviest of marketers have set their sights on what’s called “branded video.”
+So, yes, video is popular, but just because brands use it and people watch it doesn’t make all video effective.
+Video for the sake of video won’t cut it, which is why the savviest marketers use branded video.

 What is branded video?